Nov 21, 2024

 Official or Unofficial Withdrawal From the College

-If you receive federal aid and withdraw or stop attending some or all of your classes, Union College is required to recalculate your eligibility for all of your financial aid awards.
+If you receive federal aid and withdraw or stop attending some or all of your classes, UCNJ is required to recalculate your eligibility for all of your financial aid awards.
 You may be required to return some or all of your federal financial aid if you have not completed at least 60% of the semester.
 In addition, you may be required to return some or all of your state and federal financial aid if you withdrew or stopped attending some or all of your courses.

 You are not entitled to any federal or state financial aid for courses that you do not attend.